 2. Experiment.
 Try a making a batch with a different sweetener, tea or juice.
 Since the scoby is an extra, it can be discarded once the batch is finished culturing.

-Add to a Smoothie.
-Add a piece of scoby to your morning smoothie.
+3. Add to a Smoothie.
+Add a piece of scoby to a smoothie or other blended food.

-Kombucha Jerky.
+4. Make Jerky.
+Marinate the scoby in your favorite sauce for 24 hours before drying, if desired, for extra flavor.
 Lay scobys flat on a piece of unbleached parchment paper and dry at 80°-90°F until they reach the consistency of jerky.
-Cover with a cloth to keep fruit flies and pests away.
-Consume as a treat or cut up on a salad, in trail mix, etc.
+Cover with a cloth to keep pests away.
+Consume as a treat or cut up and add to a salad, trail mix, etc.

-Face Mask.
-Kombucha scobys can be as a face mask either whole or ground up.
+7. Use as a Face Mask.
+Kombucha scobys can be used as a face mask, either whole or ground up.

-Chicken Food.
+10. Add to Chicken Feed.
 Many chicken owners find their chickens really appreciate a fresh scoby as a treat.